mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 What does that test do?
 You can tell that it retrieves a "score" for a user with the name `joe123`.
 It then verifies that the user's score is 150.

-With no other knowledge of this code, you should be asking:
+With no other knowledge of this code, you should have the following two questions:

 * Where did the `joe123` account come from?
 * Why do I expect the score to be 150?

-In Python, the standard unit test framework calls the `setUp` method before executing any test function, so perhaps the answers are there:
+In Python, the native unit test framework calls the `setUp` method before executing any test function, so perhaps the answers are there:

 ```python
 def setUp():